jaayap/Unity_Best_Practices/README.md

 - [Architecture **(Soon)**](#architecture)

-# Versionning : Git & Unity
+# Versioning : Git & Unity

 You want use *git* for your *Unity* project ?
 But sometimes, scenes or prefab crash !
 In fact, two person modify same file in same time provoke many conflict and by default, git don't solve this problems.
 You open your scene and you see that it is empty.
 A solution exist for that and this is what I present below.